scholarslab/scholarslab.github.io/collections/_posts/2023-10-26-the-sound-of-disability.md

 layout: post
 slug: the-sound-of-disability
 title: The Sound Of Disability
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - accessibility
+- music
 ---
 What is the sound of disability?
 What is the sound of a body that does not conform to standards but defies and resists?
 And further, is disability an instrument itself?